 Within his role Joshua works to ensure the school has a strong IT foundation.

 Sherry Barker has been working at the school since 2004 and loves working in such a supportive workplace.

 Her role at the school is varied and there is never a day that is the same.
-Sherry works closely with a child who has Autism so that he can be in a mainstream class.
+Sherry works with small groups focused on literacy interventions as well as in class behaviour support.

 Mrs Alison Primer - Classroom Support